-A federal employee who fails to pay taxes should not continue to receive generous federal compensation

-Many federal employees could experience significant financial difficulties due to furloughs.
-Those that do not, however, will continue to enjoy compensation that is significantly more generous than that of equivalent employees in the private sector.
-Perhaps some federal employees deserve to continue receiving this level of compensation due to the nature of their work.
-Federal employees with delinquent tax debt, however, should certainly not be among those who continue to enjoy this generous pay especially when their fellow employees and citizens are enduring cutbacks due to sequestration.
+A federal employee who fails to pay taxes should not continue to receive generous federal compensation to continue receiving this level of compensation due to the nature of their work.
+Federal employees with delinquent tax debt, however, should certainly not be among those who continue to enjoy this generous pay-especially when their fellow employees and citizens are enduring cutbacks due to sequestration.